 Activities particularly designed to enhance these research skills include tutor-led and student-led seminars and tutorials, workshops, and group projects.
-To support you in design and conduct of your dissertation project, you will receive support from an individual supervisor, and also take part in a series of 'dissertation studies' workshops.
+To support you in design and conduct of your dissertation project, you will receive support from an individual supervisor,.